grisha/mod_python/Doc/directives.rst

 `Override: <http://httpd.apache.org/docs-2.4/mod/directive-dict.html#Override>`_ not None |br|
 `Module: <http://httpd.apache.org/docs-2.4/mod/directive-dict.html#Module>`_ mod_python.c |br|

-This handler gives allows for an opportunity to translate the URI into an actual filename, before the server's default rules (Alias directives and the like) are followed.
+This handler allows for an opportunity to translate the URI into an actual filename, before the server's default rules (Alias directives and the like) are followed.